Christian Education is a lifelong process. We provide opportunities for all ages during the academic year and selected Sundays during summer.

 A youth mission trip to benefit Habitat for Humanity in the Michigan upper peninsula.

-MIDDLE SCHOOL: GRADES SIXTH TO EIGHT
+MIDDLE SCHOOL: GRADES SIXTH TO EIGHTH

 Sunday School is a time to think more deeply about what they heard in worship and start to apply it to their own lives.
 Coordinating with the Youth Group and Adult Education program, they will also discuss mission work, particularly in connection to the CROP Walk in October.